pbht/solana-dca-websocket-listener/README.md

 - [ ] Query $ value of input token (useful for non USDC / SOL inputs)
 - [x] Filter orders above a $ value specified by CLI argument (have different thresholds for SOL and USDC inputs)
 - [ ] Flag if a DCA was closed
+- [ ] Add a --no-filter CLI flag to output every transaction despite input amount or input token

 # Notes
 This was one of my earlier Rust scripts.
 I intend to rewrite this more idiomatically and with better error handling.